DIY a Drip Irrigation System

 If a late frost threatens to burn your tender seedlings, here's an invaluable lesson.
 Protect young shoots by turning terra cotta pots upside down and covering growth.
 The pots will insulate the plants, increasing their chances of living through frosts and high winds.
 Be sure to uncover them once the danger has passed.

 The cheapest garden is one grown from seed, but your garden would be short-lived this year if you delay planting until spring.
 The solution?
-Turn empty milk jugs into mini greenhouses.
-Slice the jugs in half, leaving a half inch uncut to serve as hinge.
+Turn empty milk jugs or plastic bottles into mini greenhouses.
+Slice the container in half, leaving a half inch uncut to serve as hinge.
 Poke holes for drainage and ventilation, then add a few inches of soil.
 Plant your seeds and leave the jugs outdoors as early as January.
 When seedlings emerge in spring, replant them once mature enough.

 Knock Out Slugs